Poplar Mushroom

 This fungus decomposes dead wood of trees with a preference for Poplar and Willow.

-Its favourite host is the Black Poplar, Britain’s most endangered native tree, now hardly found in the wild.
+Its favourite host is the Black Poplar, pictured, Britain’s most endangered native tree, now hardly found in the wild.
 Ornamental cultivars of Black Poplar are often planted in gardens and parks.
 It can appear occasionally with other broadleaf trees.

 It grows in large groups from the exposed roots of trees, stumps, cracks on trees, and on fallen decaying wood.
 Sometimes it may appear on the soil when growing from buried dead roots underneath.